EAnathos/EAnathos/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 🤔 &nbsp; Exploring new technologies, discord bots and blockchain stuffs.
+- 🤔 &nbsp; Exploring new technologies, discord bots and blockchain stuff.
 - 🎓 &nbsp; Studying Computer Science and Mathematics in France.
-- 💼 &nbsp; Only student (19 years old) at the moment
 - 🌱 &nbsp; Learning more about Web development.
 - 🐜 &nbsp; Passionate about ants.
 - 📫 &nbsp; Reach me on discord : .anathos